 Lake Como below is elegant but touristy and it is satisfying to escape.
 The climb starts hard and it is irregular, quietly changing gradient as it winds its way up.
 The chapel at the top gives the climb a spiritual vibe but there’s nothing heavenly about the early part of the climb and if an eternal flame burns in memory of deceased champions at the top, your legs will be on fire on the way up.
 If anything this is just a road uphill, an artery linked to the capillary-like paved driveway of the many houses that line the road.

 The middle section is literally an anticlimax.
 After the effort the gradient eases then descends and heads into town where traffic lights await before the rider is cleared for the final section.

 If the buildings crowd the climb there are still stunning views.
 Best of all this is a climb for all four seasons.
-Avoid on the coldest winter days but if the warm sun is shining this is a treat all year.
-Lake Como offers blue water and reflects the sunshine whilst the woodland, a mix of pine and oak, provides changing tones, from the vibrant green of spring to the famous autumnal hues that helped the one day Tour of Lombardy race become known as the classica delle foglie morte or race of the falling leaves.
+Avoid on the coldest winter days, but if a warm sun is shining this is a treat all year.
+Lake Como offers blue water and reflects the sunshine while the woodland, a mix of pine and oak, provides changing tones, from the vibrant green of spring to the famous autumnal hues that helped the one day Tour of Lombardy race become known as the classica delle foglie morte, the race of the falling leaves.

 The terms are used interchangeably but Colle Ghisallo is the mountain pass, colle being a pass.
-Madonna is the religious icon.
+Madonna is the religious icon in the chapel.

 The legend varies but in medieval times Count Ghisallo was fleeing brigands in the woods and either saw in a vision in the chapel which ultimately led him to safety, or worse his dying wish was that a chapel be built.
 Either way he left his name to the chapel but the construction was rebuilt and the building today dates from 1623.